Richard Werner: Career

 Werner was chief economist of Jardine Fleming from 1994 to 1998 and published several articles on the Japanese credit cycle and monetary policy, many of which are in Japanese.
 He joined the faculty of Sophia University in Tokyo (1997-2004) as a tenured assistant professor.
 Werner was senior managing director and senior portfolio manager at Bear Stearns Asset Management.
 He worked at the University of Southampton (2004-2018), mainly as Chair and Professor in International Banking.
 Werner becomes Professor of Banking and Finance at De Montfort University in 2018.
 He is the founding director of the university's Centre for Banking, Finance and Sustainable Development and organiser of the European Conference on Banking and the Economy (ECOBATE), first held on 29 September 2011 in Winchester Guildhall, with Lord Adair Turner, FSA Chairman, as keynote speaker.
 From 2011 to 2019, he was a member of the ECB Shadow Council.

-Werner has developed a theory of money creation called the Quantity Theory of Credit, which is in line with Schumpeter's credit theory of money.
+Werner has developed a theory of money creation called the Quantity Theory of Credit, which is in line with the credit theory of money supported by Joseph Schumpeter.
 He has argued, since 1992, that the banking sector needs to be reflected appropriately in macroeconomic models since it is the main creator and allocator of the money supply, through the process of credit creation by individual banks.

-Werner's book Princes of the Yen, about the modern economic development of Japan, including the bubble of the 1990s and subsequent bust, was a number one general bestseller in Japan in 2001.
+Werner's book Princes of the Yen, about the modern economic development of Japan, including the bubble of the 1990s and subsequent bust.
 The book covers the monetary policy of the Bank of Japan specifically and central bank informal guidance of bank credit in general.